MetOffice/PSyTran/README.md

 ingredients, PSyclone converts the source code to its internal *intermediate representation*, applies the transformations, and then writes out the modified code.

-One key example of a transformation to be applied to the input code is to insert [OpenACC](https://www.openacc.org) directives and clauses.
+Two key examples of transformations to be applied to the input code are to insert [OpenACC](https://www.openacc.org) or [OpenMP](https://www.openmp.org/) directives and clauses.
 Compiled under [NVHPC](https://developer.nvidia.com/hpc-sdk), the OpenACC syntax tells the compiler how to parallelise the code on Nvidia GPUs.
-This is the transformation of primary interest as far as PSyTran goes.
+Whereas, OpenMP is more universal and provides compiler-independent instructions on how to parallelise code on CPUs.

-PSyTran is a Python package which provides various helper functions for PSyclone, particularly with regards to writing transformation scripts for OpenACC GPU porting.
+PSyTran is a Python package which provides various helper functions for PSyclone, particularly with regards to writing transformation scripts for inserting OpenACC and OpenMP directives and clauses.
 Amongst other things, PSyTran provides functionality for:
  * simplifying tree traversal in PSyclone's intermediate representation,
  * analysing the structure of loops and loop nests,
- * applying OpenACC `kernels` and `loop` directives,
+ * applying OpenACC `kernels` directives,
- * applying OpenACC clauses to `loop` directives,
+ * applying OpenACC/OpenMP clauses to `loop` directives,
  * querying `Node` types.

 ## General user instructions